barryosull/barryosull.com/contents/articles/2019-05-15-folder-structure.md

 /vendor
 ```

+This is the structure of our web app, as you can see it's a fairly standard Laravel app, the only thing that's different is the internals of the `app` folder structure.

-Quick bit of background, we structure our codebases using a Clean Architecture/Onion Architecture.
-I won't go into too much detail (they're very similar), but here's the jist of it.
+Quick bit of background, we structure our codebases using a [Clean Architecture](https://barryosull.com/blog/cleaning-up-your-codebase-with-a-clean-architecture/)/[Onion Architecture](https://www.codeguru.com/csharp/csharp/cs_misc/designtechniques/understanding-onion-architecture.html).
+I won't go into too much detail but here's a quick overview:

-Domain: The core code of your system that models the problem you're solving.
-Contains no technical details (e.g. SQL or DB access).
+*Domain:* The core code of your system, models the problem you're solving.
+Contains no technical details (e.g. no SQL or DB concepts), focuses on business language and concepts instead.

-Application: Compose domain objects into a single business operation (e.g. CreateUser)
+*Application:* Compose domain objects into a single business operation (e.g. CreateUser) that can pass or fail, allow domain code to interact with external systems via interfaces (e.g. a Notification service).

-Infrastructure: All technical details and framework bindings live here.
-This is where you glue your domain/app code to the rest of your system.
+*Infrastructure:* The implementation of domain, application concepts.
+All technical details and framework bindings live here.
+This is where you glue your domain/app code to technical concepts such as databases and/or libraries.
+HTTP controllers live here, as they are technical concepts that plug into app/domain code.

+The main reason for this is to decouple your system from implementation details, so that it's easier to design, understand and test.

+### The Problem

-The issue that sparked this line of thinking was the high level folder `app`. `app` is the default folder created by Laravel for your applications code (thus the name).
-We didn't like this as it meant there were two folders directly inside each other with the same name , `app`, then `App`.
-They serve different purposes though, one is the frameworks concept of an `app`, the other is the defined interface for our `App`, the input and outputs decoupled from the framework.
+The issue that sparked introspective into folder structure was the high level folder `app`. `app` is the default folder created by Laravel for your applications code (thus the name).
+However you can see that within `app` is another folder called `App`.
+We didn't like this as it meant there were two folders in a hierarchy with the same name despite the fact that they serve different purposes.
+One is the framework's concept of an `app`, the other is the defined interface for our `App`, i.e. the input and outputs decoupled from the framework and technical details.
+This is potentially confusing.

 We had a discussion about changing the folder name to be clearer, since `app` isn't great.
-We iterated on a couple of names, discussed them, then realised changing the name would break Laravel convention and it would confuse new developers.
+We iterated on a couple of names, including `components`, `src`, even `code` (I'm not joking).
+None of them really fit.
+We realised that changing the name would break Laravel convention which would confuse new developers.

 This got me thinking, why are we letting the framework control this?
-It's an implementation detail, yet it's exerting control over the folder structure.

-Conceptually there's another problem as well, our code is now wrapped and contained by the framework.
-This implies that our code is a subset of the system, not it's definition.
-This isn't actually the case, but the folder structure implies it is the case and this affects our thinking.
+It's an implementation detail, yet it's exerting control over the folder structure and our thinking.
+On top of that our business code is now wrapped and contained by the framework code.
+This implies that our code is a subset of the system, even though the opposite is true.
+This affects our thinking and constantly re-enforces the idea that the framework is in control (even though it really isn't).

+This is a problem that I've seen developers spend an awful lot of time on, they focus on how they're business code fits into the framework rather than the opposite way around.
+This leads to every concepts being seen through the lens of the framework, muddying the concept and making it harder for people to understand intent.

+If you think about it, this structure breaks the [Dependency Inversion Principle](https://stackify.com/dependency-inversion-principle/).
+We have abstractions (the business concepts) being controlled by the details (the framework).
+That's bound to cause issues.

+Instead I'd like a structure that makes encourages the separation between the code we write to solve a business problem and the code we use to do that job.

 So with all the above in mind, how would we structure our codebase?

-If I were to restructure things, I'd move to this structure instead.
+(You can probably guess where I'm going with this).

+### The new Structure

 ```
 /contexts